Skip to main content

 a) Claiming the "Married Person's Allowance"

-• If you have chosen "Joint Assessment" under Salaries Tax in Part 4.4 and/or "Personal Assessment" in Part 6 of your tax return, you should also complete Part 8.1 in order to get the "Married Person's Allowance".
+• If you have chosen "Joint Assessment" under Salaries Tax in Part 4.4 and/or "Personal Assessment" in Part 7of your Tax Return –Individuals, you should also complete Part 11.1 in order to get the "Married Person's Allowance".

 b) Choosing "Joint Assessment"?

 Generally speaking, if both husband and wife have income from salaries and one of them has an assessable income lower than his/her entitlements to allowances and concessionary deductions, choosing Joint Assessment will be advantageous.
-In order to choose the “Joint Assessment” option, both husband and wife have to complete their own tax returns.
+In order to choose the “Joint Assessment” option, both husband and wife have to complete their own Tax Returns, choose joint assessment in part 4.4, and sign part 12 of each Tax Return –Individuals.
+The choice has to be made once a year.

 c) Choosing "Personal Assessment"?